PatrickTangwen/protein_classify_model/context_doc/true_negative_set_rule.md

 ### **Adding a True Negative Set to Each Subfamily Test Set**

 **Goal:**
-For each subfamily’s test set, add a *true negative* set.
+For each subfamily’s or family’s test set, add a *true negative* set.
 The size of the negative set will match the size of the test set, except when the test set contains fewer than 5 proteins—in which case, the negative set will contain 5 proteins.

 **Selection Criteria:**

-* For each subfamily, select negative control proteins from *other* superfamilies.
+* For each subfamily or family, select negative control proteins from *other* superfamilies.
-* Ensure that none of the negative proteins belong to the same subfamily as the target family.
+* Ensure that none of the negative proteins belong to the same subfamily or family as the target family.

 **Negative Control Set Size:**